What We Do

 Introduction

 The Digital Services Act (DSA) is an EU regulation which came into force in EU law in November 2022 and is directly applicable across the EU.
-This regulation applies in full across all EU Member States from 17 February 2024.
+This regulation applies in full across all EU member states from 17 February 2024.

 This regulation aims to contribute to the proper functioning of the EU’s internal market for online intermediary services by setting out harmonised rules for a safe, predictable and trusted online environment that facilitates innovation and in which fundamental rights enshrined in the EU Charter of Fundamental Rights, including the principle of consumer protection, are effectively protected.